 Keep in mind that your clothes have to be large: the air between the layers will keep you warm, so don’t take too small sizes.

-This is a 13 day/12 night programme with set departures available every Saturday between May and September.
+This is a 13 day/12 night programme with set departures available on Tuesdays between May and September.

 Single rooms are only available for 2 nights on this ride, at the hotel in Ulan Bator on night 1 and 12